 And in the enterprise, data silos allow local control and governance in a way that is often valuable.
 Legal and regulatory considerations may require that some silos remain as silos.

 But a silo is a disconnected thing that prevents larger structures from being composed easily.
 Silos impede everything: app dev, data science and analytics, reporting, compliance, and AI initiatives.

 Data silos mean unconnected data—and unconnected data sucks.

 Connectedness is the Solution

-A knowledge graph is the only realistic way to manage enterprise data in full generality, at scale, in a world where connectedness is everything.
+An Enterprise Knowledge Graph is the only realistic way to manage enterprise data in full generality, at scale, in a world where connectedness is everything.
 This shouldn’t really surprise us given that graphs are all about connections and connectedness.

 The CIO of an enormous American bank told me recently that his organization annually spends 1/3rd of its IT budget on the Enterprise Data Silo Problem.
 That’s just unacceptable.

-Among Stardog’s current production customers there are many motivating examples where crucial decisions depend on connecting otherwise unconnected data:
+Among Stardog’s current customers there are many motivating examples where crucial decisions depend on connecting otherwise unconnected data:

 Each of these is radically different but, from our point of view, also identical.
 At the same time.

 How is that possible?
 Two large-scale historical technology trends are crucial here: first, graph is the data model for the next 20+ years; second, virtualization of everything.
 The value proposition of the Enterprise Knowledge Graph lives at the intersection of these trends.
 Let’s talk about both of them.